Updated November 21, 2025.

 The easiest career to achieve probably won’t involve additional education or certifications, new job descriptions, risky leaps, or uncertain outcomes.
 In short — it’s the career you already have.

-The next level is a career that’s a little different, but an easy leap — like shifting from a SaaS salesperson to launching your own SaaS consulting business.
+The next level is a career that’s a little different, but an easy leap — like shifting from a SaaS salesperson to launching your own SaaS consulting company.

 But is that different enough?
 Was it being an employee that you hated, or was it actually sales… or even Saas?
 In ⅔ of those cases, you’ll still be miserable.